JuliaVlasov/MicroMacro.jl/README.md

 # MicroMacro.jl

-Micro-Macro model with Uniformly accurate numerical scheme for
+Micro-Macro model with uniformly accurate numerical scheme for
 for the relativistic Klein–Gordon equation.